byuflowlab/undergrad-onboarding/497R/README.md

 ## Project Tracks

 ME EN 497R can take multiple tracks depending on student interests.
 Currently, we have 2 major tracks available: Airframe Design, and Rotor Design.
 You can find descriptions of these tracks [here](./track_descriptions)

+## Course Outline

+The following outline of assignment requirements/outcomes for auxiliary research skills used in the FLOW Lab, regardless of the specific track chosen.
+It should also be noted that these are cumulative, so the requirements of earlier assignments are assumed to be required for later assignments.

+### Introductory Project Revision Assignment (1 Week)

+#### Writing
+ - IMRaD format is utilized.
+ - Accuracy of content (is the theory correctly understood).
+ - Correct basic grammar usage.

+#### Code
+ - Code runs and produces expected results.

+### Paper 1 (4 Weeks)

+#### Writing
+ - Contents of preamble (packages and commands) are well commented.
+ - A descriptive title is used.
+ - Author information is present and accurate.

+#### Code
+ - Code is beginning to be well commented.
+ - Functions are beginning to be heavily utilized (as opposed to scripts).

+### Paper 2 (4 Weeks)

+#### Writing
+ - High quality figures are used and correctly referenced.

+#### Code
+ - Code is contained almost exclusively in functions.
+ - Every function has a docstring

+### Paper 3 (3 Weeks)

+#### Writing
+ - Correctly formatted (automated) bibliography is present with in-text citations.

+#### Code
+ - Runfile scripts are comprehensive and allow graduate student mentor to obtain results included in paper 3 without modification or adjustment.

+### Paper 3 Review (1 Week)

+#### Writing
+ - A Diff document is produced to clearly show revisions from formal review process.

+### Thesis (2 Weeks)

+#### Writing
+ - Prose is appropriate for an excellent technical document, and is clear and accurate.

+#### Code
+ - Code is clear and able to be read and utilized easily by others.